Property purchase with a short lease

 Emailfundingenquiry@rangewell.com

-Funding compex property cases is more straightforward with expert support
+Funding complex property cases is more straightforward with expert finance assistance and support

-Many lenders will be reluctant to lend on flats with short leases, but being accepted for funding is still possible.
+Many lenders will be reluctant to lend on property with short leases, but being accepted for funding is still possible.
+In many cases, you can use a short lease to your advantage - but only with the right support from expert finance teams like ourselves.

 Table of Contents

-The freeholder of a property owns it outright, including the land it’s built on.
-Most houses are freehold but some might be leasehold - usually through shared-ownership schemes.
+Whilst the freeholder of a property owns it outright, a leaseholder does not.
+Freeholds include the land the building is constructed on, giving them additional value over a leasehold.
+Most houses are freehold, but some might be leasehold - usually through shared-ownership schemes.

-With leasehold, you own the property for the length of your lease agreement with the freeholder.
-A lease defines the length of time that you own property while it sits on land owned by the freeholder.
-This normally applies to flats but can apply to some houses.
-At the end of the lease term, the property will go back to the freeholder unless the lease is extended - which is almost always possible, but frequently costly.
+With a leasehold, you own the property for the length of your lease agreement with the freeholder, who owns the land the property is sited on.
+A lease defines the length of time you own property while it sits on land owned by the freeholder.
+This usually applies to flats, but it can also apply to houses and commercial units.
+At the end of the lease term, ownership returns to the freeholder unless the lease is extended - which is almost always possible but frequently costly.

 Most flats and maisonettes are owned leasehold so, while you own your property in the building, you have no stake in the building it is in.
 Some houses are sold as leaseholds.
 If this is the case, you own the property but not the land it sits on.